.jpg)

 John Cena opened Night 2 as the stage graphics changed from the dystopian look of Night 1 to a blue cyberpunk-esque aesthetic.

 He hit an F5, but Oba stood right back up.
-A Chokeslam and Fall From Grace sealed the win for The Ruler in a shockingly quick decision.
+A chokeslam and Fall From Grace sealed the win for The Ruler in a shockingly quick decision.

 A win like this is what 'Mania is made for.
 The Ruler walks out as a bigger star than he already was, and he was already the clearest rising star in the business.

 The match itself was simple, which was the best thing possible from Lesnar at this stage.
 He did not need to do anything more.
-Oba will have more competitive matches on his way to the world title.
+Femi will have more competitive matches on his way to the world title.

 Result

-Oba def.
+Femi def.
 Lesnar by pinfall.

 Grade